 - I was able to understand Mazda's passionate commitments to car design and the pleasure of driving.

-- I was very impressed to learn that real workmanship is incorporated, as an excellent painting technique, in the "Kodo" design and that the painting is nvironmentally friendly.
+- I was very impressed to learn that real workmanship is incorporated, as an excellent painting technique, in the "KODO" design and that the painting is environmental-concious.

 - I was happy to learn that Mazda has paid special attention to internal-combustion engines.
-I want Mazda to continue to be a company that attracts consumers with new technologies.
+I want Mazda to continue to be a company that attracts people with new technologies.

 - I want Mazda to continue to pursue the manufacture of the safest vehicles in the world.